hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     - Note this is a base implementation of an HTTP client and you need to modify this according to your needs.
     - This client program creates a number of users that send requests to the server and after receiving the response thinks for the amount of *think_time* and then send another request.
-    - If you increase the number of users or decrease the think time, ie, you are increasing the workload, the response time should increase.
+    - If you increase the number of users or decrease the think time, ie increasing the workload, the response time should increase.
     - **Important Note**: try not to run the client program on your laptop as this may appear as a DoS attack to Cybera firewall which may result in unexpected outcome for your VMs.